daveberning/vue-render-if/README.md

 # vue-render-if

-The `vue-render-if` component makes checking against data in order to render slots, easy.
-This component helps clean up your Vue `template` by not writing `v-if`s everywhere and checking for multiple types of "falsy" values.
+The `vue-render-if` component makes checking against data in your template, easy.
+This component helps clean up your Vue `template` by not writing `v-if`s everywhere and checking for multiple types of "falsy" type values.

 __Before__